walmartlabs/linearroad/GENERATEDATA.md

 ### Running the original data generator script

-(Again, raw file generation can be parallelized by copying mitsim files and folders to n machines after modifying the mitsim files.)
+(Again, raw file generation can be parallelized by copying mitsim files and folders to any number of machines after modifying the mitsim files.)
-To prepare the files for raw data creation edit three files:
+To prepare mitsim for raw data creation edit three files:
 `mitsim.config`, `linear-road.pl`, and `Duplicates.pl`.

 In `mitsim.config`: change the `directoryforoutput` to a directory of your choosing and select any `numberofexpressways` based on free disk-space (1 xway ~ 1GB).
 The only lines necessary are `directoryforoutput` and `numberofexpressways` the rest can be deleted.